Welcome to the REVOLUTION!

 Bringing State of the Art Healthcare to the Poor

-With the help of our Dominican non-profit partner ACPSI, volunteers from across North America and the Dominican Republic, and the faithful giving of donors, we will be able to revolutionize healthcare in the Dominican Republic.
+With the help of our Dominican non-profit partner ACPSI, volunteers from across North America and the Dominican Republic, the faithful giving of donors, and God’s blessing, we are striving to revolutionize healthcare in the Dominican Republic.

 - 56 beds

-The clinic is planning to offer new services, with some of them becoming available to the San Juan community for the very first time!
-Some of these new services include:
+The clinic plans to offer new services at its new location, with some of them becoming available to the San Juan community for the very first time ever.

 - Ambulance Services